The Scorpion Exo-R710 review: a great value, sporty fiberglass full face helmet

 Looking to buy a Scorpion?

-We recommend both Revzilla (PA) and Bike Bandit (CA) for outstanding service.
-Please click the links to see available designs and latest prices.
+We recommend both Revzilla (PA) and Riders Domain (OR) for outstanding service and free delivery to 48 states.
+Please click either link to see their full range and latest deals.
 If you buy from either, we get a small % of the sale at no extra cost to you (thanks a million!)

 Looking at those stats, we’d expect the 710 to give you decent protection in an impact – though arguably not as good as one of these safest helmets (to qualify for our safest helmets section, a helmet has to be SHARP 4 or 5 rated).